Sandberg Goldberg Bernthal Family Charitable Foundation

 • Adam Grant - Director, Secretary

 Sheryl Sandberg has stated: "Leadership is about making others better as a result of your presence and making sure that impact lasts in your absence."
-She emphasizes that true leadership is "the expectation that you can use your voice for good.
+She emphasises that true leadership is "the expectation that you can use your voice for good.
 That you can make the world a better place."

-Rachel Thomas, the foundation's CEO, has emphasized the importance of lifting others up: "If you don't believe in equality and you don't believe in lifting our girls up, you know, this program won't resonate with you."
+Rachel Thomas, the foundation's CEO, has emphasised the importance of lifting others up: "If you don't believe in equality and you don't believe in lifting our girls up, you know, this program won't resonate with you."

 Application Process & Timeline